Ijasdeen/A-single-page-app/README.md

-This is a single page application
+This is a developed single page application by using